gujjajasai/code-iterator-ai/README.md

 **Author:** G Gnaneswara Rao

-This project is a Proof-of-Concept (POC) AI Code Iterator tool built for the Aicade AI Engineer hiring task.
  It functions as a lightweight code assistant, similar to Cursor, designed to help game developers by suggesting and applying code improvements based on user prompts.

 ## Features (MVP Requirements Met)